Lung Cancer

 Treatment

 If we catch lung cancer in earlier stages, treatment often includes surgery.
-We may use other therapies to destroy remaining cancer cells and lower the risk of it coming back.
+We may use other therapies to destroy remaining cancer cells and reduce the risk of cancer coming back.
 For more advanced cancers, your care may include cancer-fighting drugs (chemotherapy) and radiation therapy instead of surgery.
 Get more information about cancer treatments.

 A lung cancer diagnosis and treatment side effects can bring challenges to your life.
 Our team is here for you.
 We can help relieve discomfort and solve problems related to your care.
 Find out more about supportive care.